Javi Barrio

-Javier "Javi" Martínez Barrio (born 21 May 1991) is a Spanish footballer who plays for Atlético Sanluqueño CF as a right back.
+Javier "Javi" Martínez Barrio (born 21 May 1991) is a Spanish footballer who plays as a right-back for Primera Federación club Cacereño.

 Club career

 Barrio was born in Logroño, La Rioja.
 A product of hometown club UD Logroñés, he signed a contract with Racing de Santander in 2010, being assigned to the reserves in the Tercera División.

-Barrio made his first-team debut on 13 December 2011, starting in a 3–2 home win against Rayo Vallecano in the round of 32 of the Copa del Rey (eventual 6–6 aggregate win).
-On 21 April 2013 he first appeared in the league, playing the full 90 minutes in a 1–0 loss at Villarreal CF in the Segunda División.
+Barrio made his first-team debut on 13 December 2011, starting in a 3–2 home win against Rayo Vallecano in the round of 32 of the Copa del Rey (eventual 6–6 aggregate victory).
+On 21 April 2013 he first appeared in the league, playing the full 90 minutes in a 1–0 Segunda División loss at Villarreal CF.

 On 12 August 2014, Barrio joined Segunda División B side Huracán Valencia CF. He continued to compete in the lower leagues the following seasons, representing CD Guijuelo, CD Boiro, CE Sabadell FC, CF Villanovense, CD Calahorra, Haro Deportivo and Atlético Sanluqueño CF. While at the service of Calahorra, a torn meniscus sidelined him for several months.